Get started

 </CsInstruments>

-When Csound reads through this code and gets to the line with oscili it gets confused because it can’t find a value for kAmp because it has not been defined.
-In order to avoid this error we have to insure that all variables are defined before use.
+When Csound reads through this code and gets to the line with oscili it reports an error because it can't find a value for kAmp as it has not been defined.
+In order to avoid this error we have to ensure that all variables are defined before use.

 <CsInstruments>